Masturbating Men May Face Fines In Texas Under Proposed Law

 What do you think about Farrar’s anti-masturbation bill?

-[Featured image by Harry Cabluck/AP]
+[Featured Image by Harry Cabluck/AP Images]